-Polycarbonate is a naturally transparent, tough, ductile material that has a high resistance to impact.
-This makes it a great material for safety eyeglass wear.
+Polycarbonate is a naturally transparent, tough, ductile material that has a high resistance to impact but it is not a hard material.
+To protect from This makes it a great material for safety eyeglass wear.

 CR-39 is the cheapest plastic used with a lower index of refraction.
-Polycarbonate falls in the family of high index plastics but has the benefit of being tougher and shatter proof than the others (Turtle and Blonde products).
+Polycarbonate falls in the family of high index plastics but has the benefit of being tougher and shatter proof than the others (Lenses RX).

 Properties of PC